How To Choose Multi-Night Lodgings…

 Next, I must have 100% reliable WIFI in my room.
 I can live without it for one annoying night while saddle-bagging, but not more.
 Same goes for multiple electrical outlets to plug in almost every known device and appliance.
 Okay, I admit to bringing more apparatus when I’m staying multiple nights!

 A good-sized room is also an advantage.
 That way, I can spread out my stuff better to dry and organize for the next day.
 And keep it separate from my roommate’s gear!
 Also, upon arrival, I check for extra pillows and hangers to make things more comfortable for my stay.
+After all, this snowmobile staging hotel is my home-away-from-home for several days, so I try to make it as much my own as possible.

 My Last Word On A Good Snowmobile Staging Hotel